chukwumaokere/chukwumaokere/README.md

 # Hello, Call me Chuck <img src="wave.gif" width="30px">

-I am a **Senior Software Engineer** who is heavily into **Web and Mobile app development** and **Tech Consulting** with more than six years of professional experience building robust systems and scalable customer-focused products using cutting-edge technologies.
+I am a **Senior Software Engineer** who is heavily into **Web and Mobile app development** and **Tech Consulting** with more than 7 years of professional experience building robust systems and scalable customer-focused products using cutting-edge technologies.

 I used updated tools, technologies, and techniques to solve problems.
 I focus on being a valuable part of any team I am on and believe in team success, growth, and team rising together.